os2datascanner/os2datascanner/doc/pages/setup-docker.rst

 ------------------

 OS2datascanner is a multi-service system, and as such also a multi-container system.
-Thus, it may be advantageous to run it using ``docker-compose``, and we end this section with
-`an example of a docker-compose set-up`__.
+It may be advantageous to run it using ``docker-compose``, and we end this section with `an example of a docker-compose set-up`__.

 __ `docker-compose-sample`_